liam-white-17/capstone-chess-ai/README.md

 This will put you in a game against the 'best' AI available.
 The AI plays as black; to switch sides and have the AI play as white, replace '-b' with '-w'.

-**It is _strongly_ recommended that you use [pypy](https://www.pypy.org/) to run the AI as using the default python interpreter will result in significantly longer waits for the AI to make a move.**
+**It is _strongly_ recommended that you use [pypy](https://www.pypy.org/) to run the AI as using the default python interpreter will dramatically increase computation time.**

 To watch a game played between two AI's, run ```pypy3 chess_ai.py -b -w```

 When first booting up the game, the command line will display a board like the following: